 Irwandi is one of ten selected photographers for the VII Photo Agency Mentorship.

 What Forhanna did

-Forhanna initiated and supported the first exhibition of Irwandi’s work at BredaPhoto that will showcase what is probably the most iconic, shared, and discussed photograph of the corona pandemic to challenge the viewer to be engaged in the strong emotions that this image provoked and to be part of the discussion.
+Forhanna initiated and supported the first exhibition of Irwandi’s work at BredaPhoto that showcased the iconic, widely shared, and discussed photograph of the corona pandemic to challenge the viewer to be engaged in the strong emotions that this image provokes and to be part of the discussion.

 Geert van Kesteren made an exclusive interview and video with Joshua Irwandi in which he reacts to his controversial and much-discussed image.
-The video will be presented at BredaPhoto and provides content and background information to the VIRAL project.
-You can watch it underneath.
+The video was presented at BredaPhoto and provides content and background information to the VIRAL project.